- Understanding the Impact of Digital Twins in Healthcare

 Research and Development

-Digital twinning serves as an important instrument in the course of medical investigations.
+Digital twinning is an important tool in medical investigations.
 These virtual replicas act as platforms for carrying out a host of research experiments and probing into the intricacies surrounding genetic disorders.
 This can go a long way in transforming healthcare approaches and medical treatment procedures, especially for rare and complex cases.

 Optimization of Healthcare Systems